Idempotent Receiver

 The pattern shifts the burden from the broker to the consumer.
 The broker may deliver twice.
 The consumer ensures the side effect occurs once.

-A Subtle but Crucial Boundary
+A Crucial Boundary

 Idempotency is not only about tracking message IDs.
 It also influences how side effects are structured.